 - Individuals (of at least 18 years)

-- Offshore investors, provided they opened an account beforehand at the CSD, and invest through a Primary Dealer.
+Offshore investors, provided they opened an account beforehand at the CSD, and invest through a Ugandan commercial bank.

 In the secondary market, the Uganda Securities Exchange (USE) provides a list of licensed brokers and investment advisors authorized to deal in Uganda government bonds, in additiona to commercial banks.

-Further information on Uganda Securities Market is provided in the Central Bank website.
+Further information on Uganda Securities Market is provided on the Central Bank website.

 The settlement time is T+1 in the primary market.
 In the secondary market, the time falls down to T+ 0 or same day settlement.
 In the secondary market, investors could however agree on another settlement cycle depending on their circumstances.

 Openness to international investors